ryttuo/properties/README.md

 ##Node version

-- Tested with node 8.12.0, but not should be problem to use more recent node version. (maybe you can use nvm to move between different versions)
+- Tested with node 8.12.0, but shouldn't be problem to use more recent node version. (maybe you can use nvm to move between different versions)

 ## Local Enviroment